 Holiday lodge investments Generating additional income from investing in a park holiday home

 The UK holiday market has never been more buoyant with demand for domestic self-catering holidays at an all time high.
 This makes it a very popular sector for investment attracting corporate and private investors from around the world.
 Investment typically comes in two forms, outright purchase or fractional ownership.
+A growing number of parks are offering guaranteed returns of up to 9% in the first 1-3 years of purchase.

 Outright purchase is where an individual investor buys the whole property, be it a static caravan, luxury lodge or cottage.
 The investor is responsible for site fees and will also have to pay management and changeover costs which will vary by park.
 Your holiday home is enrolled in the parks rental programme with the investor deriving returns from the profit from the rental income taken over the year.